How to Take a Commercial Door Handle Off (Lever & Mortise Guide)

 Step 5: Pull Off the Handle

-Once the screws are out and the lock is disengaged, gently pull the handle away from the door.
-If it’s stuck, wiggle it carefully or check for hidden screws or clips.
-I’ve had handles that needed a slight twist to release.
-If you’re working on both sides of the door, repeat the process for the other handle.
+With the screws out and any lock disengaged, gently pull the handle away from the door.
+If it’s stuck, wiggle it or check for a second hidden screw or clip.
+Handles on both sides of the door are removed the same way — repeat for the opposite side if needed.

 Step 6: Remove the Spindle or Latch

-With the handle off, you’ll see the spindle (a metal rod connecting both sides) or the latch mechanism.
-I usually pull these out by hand, but needle-nose pliers can help if they’re stubborn.
-If you’re replacing the hardware, note how these parts fit so you can reinstall them correctly later.
+With the handle off, you’ll see the spindle (the rod connecting both sides) or the latch mechanism.
+Pull it out by hand, or use needle-nose pliers if it’s stubborn.
+If you’re reinstalling new hardware, note how these parts fit together first.

 Handling Common Challenges

-I’ve hit a few snags while removing commercial door handles, so let me share some tips to save you headaches.
-If screws are stripped, try using a rubber band between the screwdriver and screw for extra grip.
-If the handle won’t budge, double-check for hidden set screws or clips.
-For rusted or stuck hardware, a bit of lubricant and patience work wonders.
+If screws are stripped, stretch a rubber band between the screwdriver tip and the screw head for extra grip.
+If the handle won’t budge, double-check for a second hidden set screw or clip before forcing anything.
+For rusted or paint-sealed hardware, penetrating lubricant and a few minutes of patience solve most stuck screws.

 Safety Tips to Keep in Mind